-Back in the day 'which Squarespace template was best' was really based on what your site was for, and what functionality you wanted in your site.
+Back in the day the answer to the question 'which Squarespace template is best?' was really based on what your site was for, and what functionality you wanted in your site.

 Today however, within the Squarespace website designer community there's a pretty solid consensus on the best Squarespace template.

 What changed?
-This new template came out fitted with almost every single feature you could ever want, and it's the most flexible of them all too, earning it the title of the best Squarespace template out there.
+This new template came outfitted with just about every single feature you could want, and it's the most flexible of them all too, earning it the title of the best Squarespace template out there.

 In fact, I know of a couple Squrespace designers, that exclusively build on this template and do not even consider any others.

 Why does it matter what Squarespace designers think is the best template?

 Well, we spend our lives in the back end of Squarespace websites, and are pretty darn familiar with the template options, so if we have a fav, you can be pretty confident that means something.

 Hands down the best template offered by Squarespace right now is anything within the Brine family.

 I don’t want you to blindly take my word for it though.
 In this post I’m going to: